Estate planning can feel overwhelming. It forces you to consider your mortality – but when the time comes, your family will be grateful you did.

 A complete estate plan includes numerous instruments to ensure that your estate is properly handled and distributed after your death, and that your loved ones do not have to second guess your final desires.
 The most popular estate planning tool is a will, but it is not the only one to consider.
 A power of attorney might be equally as important as a Will in estate preparation.

-A will is a legal document that specifies how your estate should be allocated after your death.
+A will is one of the legal documents that specifies how your estate should be allocated after your death.
 You can write your own will or have one prepared by an attorney.
 To make your will legally binding, you must sign it in the presence of two witnesses, who must then sign it to prove they saw you sign it.

 Apart from including an estate distribution plan, your will should include: